DUUSAD/duusad.github.io/pages/my LSOB PKM ecosystem & workflow.md

 	- use as an example for others of PKM/wiki
 	- link to school website and Moodle
 	- Do I polish and publish this through Obsidian a la Metamechanic?
+	- all pages here generally should be created in duusad-github first
+		- #publish ?
+		- publish:: true?
 -